 You get the gist of what we’re trying to accomplish, but let’s dive a bit deeper into the glance.
 When you’re listening to an article and want to check your progress or see what’s next, you can swipe up from the watch face to reveal the glance.
 The glance includes all of the relevant information about what is currently playing.

-The biggest challenge when designing the glance was making it compliment the default Now Playing audio control glance provided by Apple, which shows the currently playing track similar to the iPhone’s control center.
+The biggest challenge when designing the glance was making it compliment the default Now Playing audio control glance provided by Apple, which shows the currently playing track similar to the iPhone’s control centre.
 That’s why our glance shows what article is up next, as well as your progress percentage through the article.
 It also shows you how far into a section you are so you can decide whether to continue listening or skip ahead.
 You can also tap on the glance to open the Economist app on to access every article in the edition and a full set of playback controls.

 Audio Player on your Wrist